How to create color palettes

 • BRIGHTNESS

-Lightness is the proportion or levels of white or black that degrade a color.
-The higher the percentage of white, the lighter or brighter its color will be, while the higher the percentage of black, the darker it will be.
+Brightness is the proportion or levels of white or black that degrade a color.
+The higher the percentage of white, the lighter or brighter the color will be, while the higher the percentage of black, the darker it will be.

 • SATURATION

 Saturation is the degree of purity of a color, it defines its intensity.
-It is determined by the amount of gray it contains, the more gray the lower its saturation and the less gray the more saturated it will be.
+It is determined by the amount of gray it contains; the more gray, the less saturation it has, and the less gray, the more saturated it will be.

 ► Color classification

-Colors can be classified as cold and warm, this classification is based on the psychology of color according to what they transmit to people.
+Colors can be classified as cool and warm, this classification is based on color psychology according to what they transmit to people.
 The reason they are known by that name is because they are visually associated with a low or high temperature.
-They are usually represented as a division in half of the color wheel.
+They are usually represented as a division in half of the chromatic circle.

 • WARM COLORS

 These colors transmit sensations of high temperatures.
-Warm colors are those that range from red to yellow.
-These colors transmit to the viewer the sensations of enthusiasm, passion, joy, love, energy, warmth, etc. Also, they can represent a time of year such as autumn.
+Warm colors are those that go from red to yellow.
+These colors transmit to the viewer the sensations of enthusiasm, passion, joy, love, energy, warmth, etc. They can also represent a time of year such as autumn.

 • COLD COLORS